YanKlInnomme/FoundryVTT-k4lt-fr/README.md

  * Lib-wrapper module (required for Babele)

 ## Version 5.7.0
- * Corrected the translation of the 'Actions' compendium, in particular for the 'Influence Others' action, which was incomplete
+ * Corrected the translation of the 'Actions' compendium, in particular for the 'Influencer autrui' action, which was incomplete
  * Reworked the entire Advantages compendium (including the Options area)
  * Added Enlightened Disadvantages to the Disadvantages compendium.
- * Added 'Abilities' and 'Limitations' compendiums for easy creation of Enlightened.
+ * Added 'Capacités' and 'Limitations' compendiums for easy creation of Enlightened.
+ * Deletion of token 'Lizabeth' in scene 9 of 'La Galerie des Âmes' scenario
- * Boutique FR, Dépot du module and Tipeee links added to the 'Parameters' tab.
+ * Store FR, Deposit and Tipeee links added to 'Settings' tab

 ## Version 5.6.2
  * Corrections to official scenario PJ sheets (Action list)